We offer video telehealth to the residents of 28 US states.

 Dr. Huepers is a proud military spouse and a native of the great state of Texas.
-She attended Sul Ross State University in Alpine, TX to complete her Bachelor of Science in Biology, where she served as Vice-President of the University’s Society of Biologists.
+She attended Sul Ross State University in Alpine, TX to complete her Bachelor of Science in Biology, where she served as President of the University’s Society of Biologists.
 Upon graduation, she served for 3 years as a Research Associate for the Department of Anesthesiology at the University of Texas Medical Branch in Galveston, TX.
-Following this, she attended allopathic (MD) medical school for 1 year, but was ultimately dissatisfied by the perpetual cycle of covering up symptoms with a myriad of prescription medications while not addressing the root cause of those symptoms.
+She is not accepting of the perpetual cycle of the current conventional medical system; she refuses to simply cover up a patient's symptoms with a variety of prescription medications, while not addressing the root cause of those symptoms.

-She graduated from National University of Health Sciences with a Doctorate in Naturopathic Medicine (ND).
-She specializes in consulting with patients utilizing both conventional and alternative therapies.
-In addition to this, she provides counseling services for her patients and their families.
+She graduated from National University of Health Sciences with a Doctorate in Naturopathic Medicine (ND/NMD).
+She specializes in treating patients utilizing a combination of conventional and alternative therapies.

 The information contained on this website is presented for educational purposes only.
 Nothing contained on this website should be construed nor is intended to be used for medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified health care provider.
 Should you have any health care related questions, please call or see your physician or other qualified health care provider promptly.
 Always consult with your physician or other qualified health care provider before making any changes to your healthcare routine.
 You should never disregard medical advice or delay in seeking it because of something you have read on this website.